 Principally serving the energy, utility and transportation industries as well as public ports, Jay Waldron represents a diverse client base in environmental and energy law and litigation.

 Kelly Walsh helps property owners defend themselves against the government in eminent domain (also known as condemnation) cases.

-Keyi (Kuh-Yee) Wang provides legal advice to manufacturers and real estate and energy companies on regulatory and compliance issues under federal and state statutes to help resolve litigation disputes.
+Keyi (Kuh-Yee) Wang provides legal advice on regulatory and compliance issues under federal and state statutes to help resolve litigation disputes.

 Jonathan Ward helps companies and individuals in the technology sector secure valuable IP rights for their innovations.